OpenLiberty/space-rover-mission/documentation/setup.md

 When powered on, both devices will automatically attempt to connect to WiFi, and after connecting successfully, will wait for a websocket connection until the game service connects. **_The game will not start until both devices are connected to a websocket._**

-See the light patterns representing the setup, standby, and gameplay states for the space rover [here](./setup.md#space-rover-state-light-patterns) and for the game board [here](./setup.md#game-board-state-light-patterns).
+See the light patterns representing the setup, standby, and gameplay states for the Space Rover [here](./setup.md#space-rover-state-light-patterns) and for the Game Board [here](./setup.md#game-board-state-light-patterns).

 ## Space Rover

-1. Plug the space rover into a power outlet.
+1. Plug the Space Rover into a power outlet.
 <br>&nbsp; ![Plug in space rover](../images/space-rover/sr-plug-in.png)

-2. Flip the switch on the power cord to turn the space rover on. **Note:** When the rover is initially powered on, it will "jolt".
+2. Flip the switch on the power cord to turn the Space Rover on. **Note:** When the rover is initially powered on, it will "jolt".

 https://user-images.githubusercontent.com/31871360/162487597-b3590a36-6800-41ad-a065-5a428be69f76.mov

 ### Space Rover State Light Patterns

-The space rover displays the following light patterns to represent different setup, standby, and gameplay states.
+The Space Rover displays the following light patterns to represent different setup, standby, and gameplay states.

 **Blinking Blue Lights + Head/Tail Lights OFF**: Connecting to WiFi